sahiliamsso/docs/source/integration/oauth2.md

-# OXD
+# oxd

+## Overview
-oxd is a mediator, a service demon that listens on localhost, providing easy APIs that can be called by a web application to simplify using an external OAuth2 server for authentication or authorization. oxd is not a proxy--sometimes it makes API calls on behalf of an application, but other times it just forms the right URLs and returns them to the application.
+[oxd](https://oxd.gluu.org) is an application and middleware service that makes it easy to securely implement login with any standard OpenID Connect Provider (OP), like the Gluu Server. oxd is not a proxy--sometimes it makes API calls on behalf of an application, but other times it just forms the right URLs and returns them to the application.

-One significant advantage of using oxd over a native client library is that oxd consolidates the OAuth2 code in one package.
-If there are updates to the OAuth2 client code, you can update the oxd-server package, without changing the interface to the application.
+Your application can use any client software that implements the open standards the Gluu Server supports, but you may want to consider using oxd for the following reasons:

+(1). oxd is super-easy to use;

+(2).
+We keep updating oxd to address the latest OAuth 2.0 security knowledge;

+(3).
+We can provide more complete end-to-end support if we know both the client and server software;

+(4). oxd subscriptions help support this project so you can see more enhancements faster;

+(5).
+There are oxd libraries for Php, Python, Java, Node, Ruby, C#, Perl and Go.
+If your application is programmed in another language, oxd has a simple JSON/REST API;

+(6).
+There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
+More are being added too.
+Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.

+## Docs
+oxd docs can be found at: [https://oxd.gluu.org/docs](https://oxd.gluu.org/docs).

-## Documentation
+## License
-The complete documentation for oxd is made available in a separate address.
-Please see [this link](https://gluu.org/docs-oxd/) for the OXD documentation.
+oxd is commercial software licensed by Gluu.
+Learn more on the [oxd website](https://oxd.gluu.org).